pantor/griffig/README.md

 ### BoxData Class

 We can define a box to avoid grasps outside of the bin (and even worse: grasps of the bin itself).
-A box can be constructed by its contour given as a polygon.
-To construct a cubic box, we can simplify this by calling
+A box can be constructed by its contour given as a polygon in the image frame.
+To construct a cubic box, we've simplify this method by

 ```python
 box_data = BoxData(